Recovery is just a phone call away. Our support team is available around the clock to assist you. Call (866) 461-3339.

 If a Parent Refuses to Get Help

 Some parents will refuse treatment no matter what is presented and no matter the consequences.
 Children of addicted parents must understand that this is not their fault.
 They did not cause their parent to be an addict.
-If a parent refuses help, children must continue to focus on healing themselves, building positive support systems, and taking care of their emotional needs.
+If a parent refuses help, children must continue focusing on healing themselves, building positive support systems, and caring for their emotional needs.
 Children of addicted parents can learn to set healthy boundaries and make positive changes within themselves.
 Ultimately, doing so will change the relationship with their parent and may be the factor that inspires them to get help.

 At Virtue Recovery Center, we can help you and your addicted parent.
-Reach out to our recovery coordinator to learn about the programs we offer for family members of all ages.
+Contact our recovery coordinator to learn about our programs for family members of all ages.
 We are here for you anytime, day or night.
 Call 1-866-357-2560 for a free consultation and to start the treatment process.
 We have experienced staff who can relate to your situation, and they are eager to help you and your family.

 Resources: